yishu-ji/yishu-ji.github.io/_pages/cv.md

 📑 Publications
 ======
 * Fengyuan Liu, **Yishu Ji**, Xin Lei, Pei-Luen Patrick Rau. **”Responses to Human and Robot Errors in Human–robot Collaboration: An fNIRS Study”**.
 In: *Proceedings of the International Conference on Human-Computer Interaction.* HCII’24
 * Zhipeng Li, **Yishu Ji**, Ruijia Chen, Tianqi Liu, Yuntao Wang, Yuanchun Shi, Yukang Yan. **"Modelling Effects of Visual Attention on Noticeability of Body-Avatar Offsets in Virtual Reality"**.
-(Conditionally accepted by: *The 2025 CHI Conference on Human Factors in Computing Systems*)
+(Accepted by: *The 2025 CHI Conference on Human Factors in Computing Systems*)

 🏆 Awards
 ======